techidaily/site-win11-tips/source/_posts/master-the-windows-landscape-incorporate-outlook-preview.md

 ![add account outlook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/add-account-outlook.jpg)

- The Microsoft Outlook preview app is available to[Microsoft 365](https://www.makeuseof.com/microsoft-office-365-rename/) Insider program participants.
+ The Microsoft Outlook preview app is available to [Microsoft 365](https://www.makeuseof.com/microsoft-office-365-rename/) Insider program participants.
 Users who have signed up to be an ‘Insider’ are the first to receive the latest updates for their favorite Office apps.
 Microsoft relies on the feedback collected from the Insider community to improve features, fix bugs, and enhance user experience.

- You can visit the[official Microsoft 365 Insider website](https://insider.microsoft365.com/en-us/join/windows) to learn more about the Microsoft 365 Insider program.
+ You can visit the [official Microsoft 365 Insider website](https://insider.microsoft365.com/en-us/join/windows) to learn more about the Microsoft 365 Insider program.

  If you want to experience the Outlook preview app without signing up for the Insider program, you can do so through the official Windows Mail and Calendar apps.